perlDreamer/WebService-Shippo/README.txt

         }
         --[end of content]--

-    The sample code in this synopsis produced the following label (at a much larger size, of course), which was then saved as a PNG file using the "LWP::UserAgent" package:
+    The sample code in this synopsis produced the following label:

     * <https://github.com/cpanic/WebService-Shippo/blob/master/sample.png>